 A base that holds the gas bottle and provides stability.
 These bottle or cylinder enclosing covers usually hinge, or slide up and down allowing them to be lifted when the cylinder is fitted, and pulled down once it is in place.

-A narrow tubular trunk that raise the level of the burner.
+A narrow tubular trunk that raises the level of the burner.
 This acts to raise the heat umbrella to an effective heat radiating level whilst protecting the supply pipe.

 A conical stainless steel emitter that radiates the heat around the unit.
 Often described as a heat umbrella, this vital component sits immediately above the burner and creates a heat-sink around the garden heater.